trans-travel/trans-travel/notes/usa-general.md

 See the [USA International Visitors page](notes/usa-immigration.md) for more information, including information about drug importation.

+Note that in the current political environment, transgender folks may receive additional scrutiny.
+It is also possible that should sensitive searches (pat downs, strip searches, etc) be considered necessary by agents, that agents may not follow procedures that are in theory still in effect (current procedures would respect your gender identity, but, again, these may or may not be followed currently).

 ## Advocacy and Protests

 Care should also be used when interacting with public officials or